-A destination wedding takes place in a location outside the bride and groom’s hometown vicinity.
+A destination wedding takes place in a location outside the wedding couple’s hometown vicinity.
 This type of wedding opens a world of choice for where they want to exchange vows.
 It all depends on the couple’s preferences and, of course, budget.
 Legal marriage requirements can sometimes play a part in it, too, but most couples opt for symbolic destination weddings so they avoid any legal restrictions.

 The exact location of your destination wedding plays a huge part in how much you should plan to spend.
 Many couples opt for all-inclusive resort wedding venues, mainly because they are a great bang for your bunk and provide everything needed to have a stress-free celebration.

 Over the course of the past decade, we’ve seen the average cost of a destination wedding remain much lower than the average cost of a domestic wedding.
-In 2017, the average cost of a destination wedding was $7,804*, inclusive of airfare, accommodations (average of 6-7 nights) and the wedding package itself.
+In 2019, the average cost of a destination wedding was $8,237*, inclusive of airfare, accommodations and the wedding package itself.
 Of course, depending on your style and budget, this cost could fluctuate dramatically.
-Still, destination weddings have proven to be a cheaper option than the average US-based celebration, which cost couples nearly $35,000 in 2017 according to The Knot Real Weddings Study.
+Still, destination weddings have proven to be a cheaper option than the average US-based celebration, which cost couples nearly $40,000 in 2019.

 Keep in mind, when tying the knot at an all-inclusive resort venue, your cost includes all meals, drinks and on-site entertainment/activities, as well as key components to the wedding itself, including ceremony and reception decor, flowers, music, and sometimes even photography!

-Since many couples are also concerned about the cost for their guests attending their international celebration, we’ve broken down the average cost per person** for the most popular destination wedding locales around the world:
+Since many couples are also concerned about the cost for their guests attending their international celebration, we’ve broken down the average cost of accommodations for the most popular destination wedding locales around the world:

 The average length of stay for guests attending an international destination wedding is 4 nights.

-For all-inclusive resort guests, this cost includes components beyond just airfare and accommodations; things such as food and drink, on-site entertainment and ground transportation are also included in the upfront cost.
+And don’t forget, things such as food and drink, on-site entertainment and ground transportation are also included in the upfront cost!

 With so many all-inclusive wedding resorts and packages to choose from, it’s important to have an expert Certified Destination Wedding Specialist helping you choose the best option for your budget.